-

 These factors include illegal trade, hunting, and the destruction of its natural habitat by agriculture and other animals.
 Fortunately, with the help of conservation programs blue macaws are returning to the wild.

-Blue macaws haven’t gone extinct.
+Yes, blue macaws are back from extinction.
 In October 2019, the species’ lone wild representative of Spix’s little blue macaw, Cyanopsitta spixii, suddenly disappeared.

 This highly sought-after, incredibly rare parrot faced a bleak future despite several small populations found in cages around the world.